 If you have unexplained kidney pain or a recent screening revealed a kidney mass, Gulf Coast Urology offers comprehensive, on-site evaluations.
-At offices in Houston and Nassau Bay, Texas, John Bertini, MD, FACS, and James Harris, MD, use the latest diagnostic techniques, including minimally invasive biopsies, to accurately identify the mass.
+At offices in Houston and Nassau Bay, Texas, John Bertini, MD, James Harris, MD, Grant Redrow, MD, and Travis Green, MD use the latest diagnostic techniques, including minimally invasive biopsies, to accurately identify the mass.
 They also customize treatment to address the kidney mass and protect your overall health.
 Schedule a diagnostic consultation online or call the Gulf Coast Urology office nearest you today.
+We care for patients throughout Houston, Clear Lake, Webster, League City, Friendswood, and Southeast Houston.

 Abnormal growths in your kidney may be the result of several types of underlying medical conditions, including cancer.
 In many cases, a kidney mass is only discovered after diagnostic testing for unexplained symptoms or other health issues.
 You may also develop symptoms that require an evaluation of your kidney health.